 This is a great option because it’s familiar and discoverable.
 It is persistent without being annoying.

-If your product is in its early stages or you’re beta testing a new feature, be more aggressive with collecting feedback!
 Use a text button like “Beta Feedback” to encourage more feedback.

 We don’t recommend this option for mobile because of limited screen space.

 Menus are nice and out of the way but can be hard to find if labeled improperly.
 Some common labels are: Feedback, Help, and Support.